luckybluejay27/PhantomGalaxy/Lore/Factions and Adjacent/Juvian Detail/Juvian Conlang.md

 | Future Continuous  | βɸ           |
 | Future Perfect     | βu           |

-Example: [irmǀika] directly translates to "I am walking."
+Example: [irm|ika] directly translates to "I am walking."

 Quantifiers and Prepositions appear prior to the noun, unless modifying a verb or succeeding noun.